Weekly Trading Update

 No representation, warranty, or undertaking, express or limited, is given as to the accuracy or completeness of the information or opinions contained within this update by Spreadex Ltd or any of its employees and no liability is accepted by such persons for the accuracy or completeness of any such information or opinions.
 As such, no reliance may be placed for any purpose on the information and opinions contained within this update.

 The information contained within this update is the intellectual property of Spreadex Ltd and is protected by UK and International copyright laws.
 All rights reserved.
-Users may however freely download, distribute and reproduce extracts of the contents, subject always to accrediting Spreadex Ltd as the source and providing a hyperlink to machibet77.com.
+Users may however freely download, distribute and reproduce extracts of the contents, subject always to accrediting Spreadex Ltd as the source and providing a hyperlink to www.machibet77.com.